Can I Use A Knee Walker With Nerve Damage

 How A Knee Scooter Works?

 To understand if a person with a nerve injury can indeed use a knee walker it’s best to understand how they operate.
 The most common type of knee walker resembles a scooter with an elevated pad to rest the knee of your injured leg on.
 You then propel yourself with your good leg and steer the unit by turning the handlebar to control the direction of the front wheels.
-All models are designed to keep your leg with the injury fully Non-Weight Bearing Medical Conditions while still providing easy mobility.
+All models are designed to keep your leg with the injury fully non weight bearing while still providing easy mobility.
 You will be at your normal height, so you are able to still perform daily tasks.

 You can check out our How to Use a Knee Walker guide for even more information.
 It should be noted that getting the proper information about the injury can lead to the best decision making.
 Deciding what the patient’s needs are is a huge part about making this decision.